Top 8 Best Practices for Retargeting Ads

-Google AdWords is one of the most well-known retargeting platforms, but there are others as well.
-Still, it’s smart to start with one retargeting network so you can learn as much about it as possible before moving to another.
+Google Ads is one of the most well-known retargeting platforms, but there are others as well.
+Still, it’s smart to start with one retargeting network, so you can learn as much about it as possible before moving to another.

 Every time you use another platform, you expand your potential customer base — but if you don’t understand it, you might be wasting your money.